pabiney-msr/MSR_Winter_Project/README.md

 ### Fall Back Strategy
 * Choose a subset of levels.
-* Choose a different game.
+* Choose a different game (Puzzle-Bobble Millennium).

 ### [Pokémon Red/Blue](https://en.wikipedia.org/wiki/Pokémon_Red_and_Blue "Pokémon Red/Blue")
 > “The player controls the protagonist from an [overhead perspective](https://en.wikipedia.org/wiki/Top-down_perspective "overhead perspective") and navigates him throughout the fictional region of Kanto in a quest to master [Pokémon battling](https://en.wikipedia.org/wiki/Pokémon_battle "Pokémon battling").
 The goal of the games is to become the champion of the Pokémon League by defeating the eight [Gym Leaders](https://en.wikipedia.org/wiki/Gym_Leaders "Gym Leaders") and then the top four Pokémon trainers in the land, the [Elite Four](https://en.wikipedia.org/wiki/Elite_Four "Elite Foure").
 Another objective is to complete the [Pokédex](https://en.wikipedia.org/wiki/Pokédex "Pokédex"), an in-game encyclopedia, by obtaining the 150 available Pokémon.
 Red and Blue utilize the [Game Link Cable](https://en.wikipedia.org/wiki/Game_Link_Cable "Game Link Cable"), which connects two games together and allows Pokémon to be traded or battled between games.
 Both titles are independent of each other but feature the same plot, and while they can be played separately, it is necessary for players to trade among both games in order to obtain all of the first 150 Pokémon.”